Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games: Introduction

-Importantly, existing methods for human choice prediction in language-based persuasion games, as well as in other economic contexts \cite{plonsky2017psychological,rosenfeld2018predicting,plonsky2019predicting}, rely on training ML models on a human choice dataset.
+Importantly, existing methods for human choice prediction in language-based persuasion games, as well as in other economic contexts \shortcite{plonsky2017psychological,rosenfeld2018predicting,plonsky2019predicting}, rely on training ML models on a human choice dataset.
 Unfortunately, the collection, storage and usage of human choice data are often fraught with various challenges: first, it requires the development of designated tools and environments (e.g., a mobile application with a user-friendly interface).
 Moreover, privacy and legal issues must be addressed to permit the collection, storage, and utilization of this data.\footnote{See \citet{acquisti2016economics} for a survey on the economics of privacy.} Human data collection is also a long and tedious process, frequently resulting in issues like participant inattention, which can compromise data quality and must be addressed.
 These challenges often lead to a process that is extremely inefficient, expensive, and time-consuming.

-Meanwhile, Large Language Models (LLMs) have made significant progress in recent years, demonstrating capabilities across a broad spectrum of applications, including text summarization, machine translation, sentiment analysis, and more \cite{brown2020language_lang1,zhang2023extractive_lang2,peng2023towards_lang3,susnjak2023applying_lang4,wang2023chatgpt_lang5,openai2023gpt4}.
-Moreover, recent study demonstrates how LLM-based agents can successfully function as decision-makers in economic and strategic environments, in which agents aim to maximize their gain from – in a complex, possible multiagent interaction \cite{xi2023rise}.
+Meanwhile, Large Language Models (LLMs) have made significant progress in recent years, demonstrating capabilities across a broad spectrum of applications, including text summarization, machine translation, sentiment analysis, and more \shortcite{brown2020language_lang1,zhang2023extractive_lang2,peng2023towards_lang3,susnjak2023applying_lang4,wang2023chatgpt_lang5,openai2023gpt4}.
+Moreover, recent study demonstrates how LLM-based agents can successfully function as decision-makers in economic and strategic environments, in which agents aim to maximize their gain from – in a complex, possible multiagent interaction \shortcite{xi2023rise}.
 In the context of human choice prediction, using LLM-based agents to generate synthetic but realistic data represents a groundbreaking proposition.
 If LLMs can effectively mimic human behavior in these economic settings, they could offer a cost-effective, efficient, and scalable alternative to traditional methods for training human choice prediction models.
 Importantly, in most real-life scenarios, the generation of a large LLM-based sample is significantly easier than obtaining even a small human choice dataset.